Infocatcher/Delayed_Startup/README.md

 	"extensionId-N": delayN
 }
 ```
-All delays are in milliseconds.
+All delays are in milliseconds, use `-1` to only disable on shutdown.
 <br>Tip: you can get extension identifiers on about:support page.
 ##### Example:
 ```js